 For cantaloupes, look for a melon that has a sweet smell, feels heavy, and skin that yields slightly when you press into it.
 Watermelon should have a pale yellow or green spot on it where it’s ripened on the ground.
 Also, it goes without saying, but it should not be winter.

-To turn this recipe into a meal, add cucumber, avocado and top with grilled shrimp
+To turn this recipe into a satisfying meal, add cucumber, avocado and top with grilled shrimp or tofu.

 Melon and Mint Salad